silnrsi/fonts/fonts/sil/akatab/README.txt

 As this font is distributed at no cost, we are unable to provide a commercial level of personal technical support.
 The font has, however, been through some testing on various platforms to be sure it works in most situations.
-In particular, it has been tested and shown to work on Windows 10.
-Graphite capabilities have been tested on Graphite-supported platforms.
+In particular, it has been tested and shown to work on Windows 10 and 11.

 Many problems can be solved, or at least explained, through an understanding of the encoding and use of the fonts.
 Here are some basic hints: